KiranRamasamy/Group_G_ScientificCalculator/install.md

 //make command

 Excutable binary  file will be placed in `bin` directory.
-For test cases give 'Group_G_Scientific calculator-t' in the path of executable file.
+For test cases give 'Group_G_ScientificCalculator-t' in the path of executable file.